Handel’s Messiah—A Soulful Celebration

 I’m an enthusiast by nature, and I take special note of songs which make me weep with joy every time I hear them; for that reason this album deserves particular focus, because it has many such songs.
 The great thing is that my endorsement of this is that of a very musical agnostic who is greatly skeptical about lyrical religious music in nearly any context.
 Put simply, this is an almost-too-slickly-produced vessel absolutely overflowing with pure worshipful joy.

-Other standout tracks are less solid from start to finish but generally spend their second halves delivering the goods despite the vagueness of their first halves: in other words, if you can get through the first half of the track, by leaving the room or tuning it out if necessary, the second half is well worth playing at full volume.
+Other standout tracks are less solid from start to finish but generally spend their second halves delivering the goods despite the vagueness of their first halves: in other words, if you can get through the first half of the track, by tuning it out or leaving the room out if necessary, the second half is well worth playing at full volume.
 In this category: “And He Shall Purify,” “For Unto Us A Child Is Born,” “Rejoice Greatly, O Daughter of Zion,” and of course the H-Chorus itself, which has a pathetically spacey beginning and a delicious but unchanging sound when it arrives.

 Al Jarreau’s snazzy version of “Why Do The Nations So Furiously Rage?” is worth an extra mention—it’s wry and cool, it’s swift and snappy, and it’s just got a savvy smirk all over it.